delonlawrence/pandas-challenge/README.md

 From the Py City Schools dataset, these among other conclusions can be drawn:

-School size:  Smaller schools in the data to perform better on average than larger schools.
+School size:  Smaller schools in the data perform better on average than larger schools.

 School type: Charter schools tend to outperform district schools on average.